IBM/telco-network-cloud-drivers/content/reference/glossary.md

 # Resource Manager
 The entity instructing resources (e.g. Brent).
 TNCO can have a number of bound Resource Managers but must have at least one to function

-This system is responsible for transitioning resources through lifecycle states and performing operations on resources under the orchestration of TNCO and returning the result to LM
+This system is responsible for transitioning resources through lifecycle states and performing operations on resources under the orchestration of TNCO and returning the result to TNCO

 A resource is managed by one (and only one) resource manager